 While it might seem like a daunting task, it's pretty simple as long as you know the pitfalls to avoid.

-In this guide, we’ll cover everything you need to know and ensure there are no nasty surprises...
+In this guide, we'll cover everything you need to know to avoid any nasty surprises...

 Some Reasons to Consider Switching